Swimming at the 2020 Summer Olympics – Men's 50 metre freestyle: Summary

 U.S. swimmer Caeleb Dressel led from start to finish as he surged to an Olympic record time of 21.07, only 0.03 off his personal best time.
 By doing so, Dressel became the third male swimmer in history (joining Michael Phelps and Mark Spitz) to win three individual titles at a single Games.

 At 0.48 seconds behind Dressel, Florent Manaudou claimed his second successive Olympic silver in this event following his triumph in 2012.
 Brazil's Bruno Fratus finished in 21.57 to win the bronze and his first career Olympic medal at the age of 32.
-Meanwhile, Dressel's teammate Michael Andrew narrowly missed the podium by two one-hundredths of a second.
+Meanwhile, Dressel's teammate Michael Andrew narrowly missed the podium by two hundredths of a second.

 Great Britain's Ben Proud and Greece's Kristian Gkolomeev came equal fifth in 21.72, while Lorenzo Zazzeri of Italy and Thom De Boer of the Netherlands rounded out the finalists.

 The medals for competition were presented by Anant Singh, South African IOC member, and the gifts were presented by Husain Al-Musallam, FINA President.